4.4

 Faculty and Staff International Travel

-Establishes requirements and procedures that “Covered Individuals” (which includes faculty) must adhere to before and during all “University-Related International Travel” as these terms are defined in this policy.
+Establishes requirements and procedures that “Covered Individuals” (faculty, staff, Senior Professional Research Staff, and all postdocs) must adhere to before and during all “University-Related International Travel” as these terms are defined in this policy.
 Among these, Covered Individuals engaging in University-Related International Travel must register travel itineraries and contact information in the International Travel Registry at least seven days before departure.

 Other responsibilities include consulting with one’s local support partner (LSP) and/or Information Security for assistance in securing any University-owned or managed electronic devices being taken abroad.
 Faculty can also reference Information Security’s Best Practices for Traveling Internationally for additional guidance.